-The official version of iOS 15 arrives in the fall alongside the iPhone 13 series, but if you can try an early version of the operating system today if you want.
+The official version of iOS 15 arrives in the fall alongside Apple’s iPhone 13 series, but if you can try an early version of the operating system today if you want.

 Apple’s put iOS 15 into beta testing ahead of its official release later this year.
-The iOS 15 beta is available to those with a developer account.
-The company will also push the software to those enrolled in the Beta Software Program in July.
+The iOS 15 beta is available to iPhone users with a developer account and those enrolled in the Beta Software Program.

 Installing the iOS 15 beta is tempting.
-The software has several notable changes on board including improvements to Maps, FaceTime, and a whole lot more.
+The software has several notable changes on board including improvements to Maps, FaceTime, a new Focus feature, and a whole lot more.

 While some of you might want to wait for the company to fix some of the iOS 15 beta’s initial problems, others might want to jump in right now.

-If you do decide to go through with the move from iOS 14, you’ll want to be careful.
+If you do decide to move away from iOS 14, you’ll want to be careful.
 The iOS 15 beta is pre-release software and it’s plagued with bugs and performance issues.
 These problems could have a noticeable impact on your day-to-day use.